Use Public Relations for your Soul Business

 5. Stay up to date on trend topics

-Media are only publishing if the topic is relevant and new for their target group.
+Media are only publishing if the topic is relevant for their target group.
 Stay informed about current trending subjects.
-One way to do that is by following hack #1.
-Once you are clear on the topic, think of an angle to wrap in your story.
+One way to do that is by following #1.
+Once you are clear on the topic, think of an angle to include in your story.